WSIS+20 Process

 Internet governance and Internet Governance Forum (IGF)

-During the WSIS preparatory phases, a controversy emerged over internet governance (IG).
-Questions were raised as to whether IG relates only to the management of technical internet resources or should encompass broader economic, societal, and other issues emerging from the use and evolution of the internet.
-There were also debates on whether governments should have a stronger role in managing critical internet resources (e.g. the domain name system and internet protocol addresses).
+During the WSIS preparatory phases, internet governance (IG) sparked several controversies.
+The primary debate centred around whether IG should be defined narrowly as the management of technical internet resources, or more broadly, to include economic, societal, and other issues arising from the internet’s use and evolution.
+There were also discussions on whether governments should play a stronger role in managing critical internet resources, such as the domain name system and internet protocol addresses.

-A Working Group on Internet Governance (WGIG) was created to look into these issues.
+Following a request made during the Geneva WSIS phase, the UN Secretary-General established a multistakeholder Working Group on Internet Governance (WGIG) to look into these issues.
 Building on the group’s report, the Tunis Agenda adopted a working definition of internet governance (IG):

 Full mandate of the IGF (para 72, Tunis Agenda)